 The sweet, spicy sauce with the perfect tang takes the caramelized watermelon to the next level!
 Here’s what you need for the quick honey-lime sauce:

-- Honey - Sweet honey to compliment the smokiness of the melon and balance the citrus from the lime
+- Honey - To complement the smokiness of the melon and balance the citrus from the lime.

 - Limes - Both the lime juice and lime zest are used in this recipe to add tang and brightness, as well as to tame the sweetness of the watermelon and honey.

 - Aleppo pepper - I like the balanced heat of Aleppo pepper with a bit of sweetness to it, but if you don't have it, you can substitute red pepper flakes.